 The start and finish locations for are in Rotary Peace Park.
-An out and back along the Yukon River has been included (as per 2015).
+An out and back along the Yukon River has been included (as per 2015 and 2016).

 The race begins and ends in Rotary Peace Park.
 For much of the course, you will be running along side of (or above) the Yukon River or one of a few small pothole lakes.
 The trail, though well used, is worn so watch out for tree roots in many spots.
 There is significant elevation gain and loss all along the trail (see map).